 The Universal Christmas Bloom by Dr. Johnny Lee

-The Yuletide season is here once again, and homes all over the world are being decorated to celebrate the birth of Christ.
+During the Yuletide season, homes all over the world are decorated to celebrate the birth of Christ.
 For centuries, Old World flora such as evergreens, holly, mistletoe, rosemary and bay have been used as decorations during this festive season: but from our part of the world has come the poinsettia, which is now so popular worldwide, it is known as the universal Christmas bloom.